vacuumlabs/adalite/README.md

 # Cardano lite wallet

+# Few disclaimers before we start
+CardanoLite is not created by Cardano Foundation.
+The official Cardano team did not review this code and is not responsible for any damage it may cause you.
+The CardanoLite project is in alpha stage and should be used for penny-transactions only.
+We appreciate feedback, especially review of the crypto-related code.

 A very simple Cardano wallet made entirely in js.
 The project is in alpha version.
 Currently, you should use it with penny transactions only.